Iryna-Holova/goit-cs-hw-06/README.md

 # Web Application with HTTP and Socket Servers

 This project implements a simple web application with routing for two HTML pages: `index.html` and `message.html`.
 Static resources such as `style.css` and `logo.png` are processed during runtime.
-In case of a `404 Not Found error`, the application returns the `error.html` page.
-The HTTP server runs on port 3000.
+In case of a 404 Not Found error, the application returns the `error.html` page.

 A Socket server is created to handle form submission.
 The algorithm works as follows: